 Commercial Auto Insurance: When the company owns vehicles, this coverage will provide the requisite physical damage, liability and other benefits to help the company afford the costs of wrecks or other vehicle hazards.

-Workers Compensation Insurance: If an employee gets hurt on the job, they are often eligible for workers compensation coverage.
+Workers’ Compensation Insurance: If an employee gets hurt on the job, they are often eligible for workers’ compensation coverage.
 It will provide them supplementary income during their recovery.

-What Does Construction Insurance Cost?
+How Much Does Construction Insurance Cost?

 As your operational risk factors will vary, so too will your policy premiums.
 Just a few of the factors that are considered when determining your construction insurance policy price include: